 - Respect tow vehicle maximum weight capacity and the tongue weight capacity as recommended by manufacturer. - Tie the watercraft to both front and rear (bow/stern) eyelets so that it is firmly secured on the trailer.
-Use additional tie-downs if necessary. - Ensure fuel tank cap, front storage compartment cover, glove box cover and seat are properly latched. - Observe trailering safety precautions.
+Use additional tie-downs if necessary. - Ensure fuel tank cap, storage bin front cover (if equipped), glove box cover and seat are properly latched. - Observe trailering safety precautions.

 NOTICE Do not route ropes or tie-downs over the seat or grab handle as they could be permanently damaged.
+Do not use pump or reverse gate to route ropes and tie downs as they could be permanently damaged.
 Wrap ropes or tie-downs with rags or similar protectors where they can come into contact with the watercraft body.